Diogo-Rodriigues/Cpp-code-optimization-with-parallelism/WA1/3dfluid/README.md

 ### Problems with the generator
 If you are experiencing problems with the generator there is a events.txt file as an example in the root folder of the project.

-Use the file and contact the teaching staff to get help.

 ### Running the Simulation

 Once `events.txt` is generated, you can run the fluid simulation using: